black-sliver/PopTracker/README.md

 See their respective documentation.

 ### PC
-We do not allow direct access to process memory or sockets from LUA.
+We do not allow direct access to process memory or sockets from Lua.
 Instead [UAT](https://github.com/black-sliver/UAT) can be used to recieve "variables" starting with v0.16.